xeolabs/scenejs/README.markdown

 **SceneJS** is an open-source 3D engine on WebGL that's geared towards rendering large numbers of individually articulated and pickable objects as required for high-detail visualisation applications.

+###This fork

+This fork by Lucas Doyle adds the following:
+* A proper package.json
+* Grunt based builds

 ![Tron Tank Demo](http://scenejs.org/images/tron-tank.jpg)

 ## Table of Contents